-Attendance:

-- Members of the review panel; - The Headmistress and any relevant member of staff requested by the pupil or parent and whom the Headmistress considers should attend in order to secure a fair outcome.
+- 5. Attendance: Those present at the Review meeting will normally be: - a.
+Members of the review panel and an appointed clerk - b.
+The Headmistress and any relevant member of staff requested by the pupil or parent and whom the Headmistress considers should attend in order to secure a fair outcome. - c.
+The pupil together with his/her parents and, if they wish, a member of the school staff willing to speak on the pupil's behalf.

-- The pupil together with his/her parents and, if they wish, a member of the School staff willing to speak on the pupil's behalf. - The parents may be accompanied by a friend or relation for whom, if legally qualified, 7 days notice of attendance must be provided to the School.
-If this is to be the case, the school reserves the right to ask its own legal representatives to be in attendance. - Conduct of meeting: the meeting will be chaired by one member of the review panel and conducted in an informal manner under fair procedures in accordance with the requirements of natural justice.
+The parents may be accompanied by a friend or relation for whom, if legally qualified, seven days notice of attendance must be provided to the School.
+If this is to be the case, the school reserves the right to ask its own legal representatives to be in attendance.
+The meeting is not a legal proceeding and so legal representation is not necessary.

+6. Conduct of meeting: The meeting will be chaired by one member of the review panel and conducted in an informal manner under fair procedures in accordance with the requirements of natural justice.
 All statements made at the meeting will be unsworn, the proceedings may not be tape-recorded and minutes of the main points will be taken.
 All present will have a reasonable opportunity to ask questions and make appropriate comment.
 Everyone will be expected to show courtesy, restraint and good manners.
-The Chairman may, at his/her discretion, adjourn or terminate the meeting and, if terminated, the original decision will stand.
-The review is not a court of law and follows the standard procedures followed by schools in England and Wales as approved by the Department for Education. - Procedure: the panel will consider whether the facts of the case were sufficiently proved at the time of the original decision, based upon the balance of probability, and whether the sanction was warranted, and proportionate to the breach of discipline. - Leaving Status: if, having heard all parties, the panel is minded to confirm the Headmistress's earlier decision it is open to the panel, with the agreement of the Headmistress, the pupil and his/her parents, to discuss the pupil's leaving status with a view to reaching an agreement. - Decision: The decision of the review panel will be final and will be notified, with reasons, to the parents by letter or telephone within 3 days of the meeting.
+The Chair may, at his/her discretion, adjourn or terminate the meeting and, if terminated, the original decision will stand.
+The review is not a court of law and follows the standard procedures followed by schools in England and Wales as approved by the Department for Education.

+7. Procedure: The panel will consider:

+- a. whether the decision was fair procedurally and / or substantively whether the facts of the case were sufficiently proved when the decision was taken to expel or require the removal of the pupil.
+The civil standard of proof, namely, "the balance of probability", will apply and - b. whether the sanction was proportionate that is whether it was warranted in respect of the breach of discipline or the other events which are found to have occurred and to the legitimate aims of the School 's policy in that respect.